 A painful, throbbing infection of the pulp of the fingertip is called a “felon” (see Figure 1).
 This closed space is separated into many small compartments, each of which fills with infection and pus.
 Felon can occur after gardening or other activities that involve sharp objects near the fingertip.
 Some felons will resolve with soaks and oral antibiotics, but many also need to be drained.
 If not treated early, destruction of the soft tissues and even bone can occur.

 Herpetic whitlow is a viral infection of the hand, usually on the fingers, caused by a herpes virus.
 This is more commonly seen in healthcare workers whose hands are exposed to the saliva of patients carrying herpes.
-The condition, characterized by small, swollen, painful blisters, and sometimes numbness, is typically treated conservatively and typically resolves in several weeks without many after-effects.
+The condition, characterized by small, swollen, painful blood-tinged blisters, and sometimes numbness, is typically treated conservatively and usually resolves in several weeks without many after-effects.

-© 2006 American Society for Surgery of the Hand
+© 2013 American Society for Surgery of the Hand